fred4jupiter/jsf2-helloworld/docker_settings_info.md

 	sudo ./docker_deployment_test.sh

 For running sudo from the jenkins user the sudo permission has to be added in the `/etc/sudoers` file.
-Add the  following line at the end:
+Add the following line by opening the file with `sudo visudo`:

 	jenkins ALL= NOPASSWD: ALL